spicetify/docs/src/content/docs/getting-started.md

 ## Keeping it working

-A Spotify update no longer breaks your client.
-The daemon notices Spotify updating itself and re-applies afterwards, so in the normal case there is nothing to do.
+The daemon notices when Spotify replaces the patched client and reapplies Spicetify after the update.
+On macOS, **Spicetify Settings** also offers a one-step **Update & Apply** action when the target Spotify version is verified.
+Windows and Linux use the manual update flow.

 If something does look wrong after an update: